 Get in touch with Fiona to share your ideas: Fiona.Underhill@edinburgh.gov.uk

-Over the Autumn we're planning to add some wildflower seeds and bulbs to patches around Granton to help our local minibeasts.
+In the late-winter and spring we're planning to add some wildflower seeds and bulbs to patches around Granton to help our local minibeasts.
 If you'd like to be involved check our events page.

 Fancy a DIY meadow patch?
 Check our the guidance here.